 Medieval Studies Courses

-English majors may apply this course to the following area and/or period requirement.
+English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
 AREA: Medieval and Early Modern Literature and Culture.
 PERIOD: Early Literatures Through 17th Century.
 Same as ENGL:3226.

 Europe from the decline of Roman empire to the eleventh century; cultural, political, economic, artistic and architectural foundations of Western civilization.
 Same as HIST:3409.

 Europe from the eleventh century to the Italian Renaissance; cultural, political, economic, artistic, and architectural foundations of Western civilization.
-GE: Historical Perspectives.
 Same as HIST:3410.

 Development of Christianity to end of great schism; rise of Roman primacy, development of monasticism, orthodox and heterodox groups.
 Same as HIST:4412.

 MDVL:4415 European Intellectual History Medieval to Modern 3 s.h.